aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-local-testnet.md

 5. With your development environment ready, now you can start your testnet network.
 Before you proceed, make a note of the following:

-  - When you run the below command to start the local validator network, your terminal will enter into an interactive mode, with an option to terminate the testnet.
+  - When you run the below command to start the local testnet, your terminal will enter into an interactive mode, with an option to terminate the testnet.
 Hence, you will need to open another shell terminal for the subsequent steps described in this section.
   - After the below command runs, you will need to copy the `Config path` information from the terminal output for the next step.

-    To start your validator network locally, run the following command:
+    To start your testnet locally, run the following command:

     ```
     CARGO_NET_GIT_FETCH_WITH_CLI=true cargo run -p aptos-node -- --test